CraftAcademy/library-challenge/README.md

 As a visitor
 In order to choose a book
-I want to see the author and the title of the book
+I want to see the author and the title of available books

 As a library
 In order to give the right book